 In any cases, there is this family that has been preparing his relocation for a few months, making a pre-assignement trip with his wife in november, dropping suitcases along the way, finding a house, choosing a school, getting a visual on what it is to live here.
 In other words, this family is arriving here much more prepared than us - not only mentally, but logistically and linguistically.
 I am envious.
 Furthermore, a couple weeks ago, on their first week, a greeting crew" was generously organized by a colleague's spouse, emailing a bunch of us to meet the newcomer.
 How wonderful.
 It touched me again, thinking how much such small gathering can make a immense difference in the adjustment process.

 So in the matter of one morning, this lovely new lady got to meet a bunch of other lovely ladies, and get a full briefing on the situation here.
-All this while our kids met each other and screamed their head off played.
-And this while we binged on coffee and cakes.
+All this while our kids met each other and

 Our conversations quickly geared from light to introspective, from serious to desperate: "what do you do? what kind of work can be found here? what kind of work permit can we get?"
 Answers are candid, desperate or frustrated.
 But one of us summed it all: either make a baby, work from home or go golfing/horse ridding/kyte surfing.